Harry-Wagener/DSE-220/README.md

 This project will use the Employee Burnout & Turnover Prediction Dataset (~850,000 records) from HuggingFace to study the problem of predicting employee turnover.
 The primary task is a supervised classification problem: given demographic, role, workload, sentiment, and performance features, we want to model the probability that an employee leaves the company.
 Our approach will begin with tabular baselines (e.g., logistic regression, tree-based models) and extend to multi-modal models that incorporate both structured and textual features.
 Model performance will be evaluated with standard classification metrics, and interpretability methods (e.g., feature importance) will be applied to identify key predictors of turnover.
 As a secondary option, we may also explore predicting burnout risk as a regression task, allowing us to compare its relationship to turnover.
 This dataset provides both scale and feature diversity, making it well-suited to our goal of building predictive and interpretable machine learning models.

+# Introduction

+Employee turnover remains one of the most difficult issues facing organizations today.
+In a labor market marked by mobility and changing needs, employers face increasing pressure to retain key talent.
+The economic stakes to retention are substantial: research shows that replacing an employee can cost between 20% and 200% of the employee’s annual salary, depending on the role’s specialization and seniority (Boushey & Glynn, 2012).
+Additionally, turnover imposes indirect costs including productivity loss, reduced morale, and loss of institutional knowledge.
+As a result, predicting employee attrition is an important area of research with real economic consequence.

+From a machine learning perspective, turnover prediction is a compelling problem due to its complexity.
+Ultimately, the choice to leave a job is a decision that is highly dependent on each individual person and does not only include factors about the job but also external factors including job market and their personal life.
+The problem of turnover prediction is further complicated by the lack of sufficient data.
+Few companies possess a sufficiently large dataset to train complex models.
+Real-world HR datasets are typically small or unavailable due to privacy and legal constraints, limiting the development of machine learning models.

+To address this gap, this project uses the Employee Burnout & Turnover Prediction Dataset released on HuggingFace.
+Although the dataset is synthetic, it was constructed to mirror real-world statistical distributions.
+It captures realistic patterns in employee demographics, workload characteristics, sentiment features, and attrition.
+Synthetic data allows for the exploration of turnover modeling with more observations without the privacy risks associated with real HR data.
+The dataset’s combination of structured and text fields allows for complex models to predict turnover.

+The broader impact of developing effective turnover prediction extends beyond an exercise in ML model development.
+Accurate and interpretable models can help organizations identify systemic issues contributing to attrition and make the necessary plans to mitigate the costs of turnover.

 ## Dataset:
 **employee-burnout-turnover-prediction800**